Opinion

 3

-Anne Jasman over 11 years ago
+Anne Jasman almost 12 years ago

 The ability to construct a learning pathway requires some form of signposting or map.
 This map needs to provide sufficient information to enable the learner to make reasonable choices.
 If not the learner is likely to get lost in the MOOC forest (not that this isn't fun sometimes).
 Another important challenge to long term viability of MOOCs is that learning needs the active engagement of the learner in constructing meaning from the information provided within the MOOC.
 The expert as teacher constructs a particular meaning within a field of enquiry.
 The learner may choose to accept this construction but to me this remains information until the learner constructs meaning using the information acquired through the MOOC.
 Finally unless this learning has been recognised through an assessment process it is not 'accepted' as being learnt.
 Such assessment is not open to those who participate in a MOOC as currently run - this is where MOOCs remain part of the commodification of education through charges for assessment of learning and bench marking this learning so that it aligns with existing courses in universities.
 Employers and others will still select those who do well in these types of tests, not whether or not they have learnt through participation in a MOOC.